isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 #### Test Profile Error Handling
 Steps:
 1. Go to the Profiles tab and click the `Add Profile` button.
-1. Name the Profile, `Bad Profile`, select the Folder which you created in the functionality test of the Repository Explorer web part as the destination folder, and select the `General` template.
-In the Mapping section, Click `Add Field`, and choose `Actual Work` for the SharePoint Column and `Date (2)` for the Laserfiche Field.
+1. Name the Profile `Bad Profile`, select a folder of your choice as the destination folder, and select a template containing a Date field.
+In the Mapping section, Click `Add Field`, and choose `Actual Work` for the SharePoint Column and the Date field for the Laserfiche Field.
     - Expected Results:
       - Warning/error that the data types don't match.
       - Profile is not saved.